 A Joint Information Center (JIC) has been established at the Nassau County Emergency Operations Center (EOC).
 The EOC is currently operating at Level 2, which means it has enhanced staffing between 8:00 AM and 5:00 PM.
 Staff is able to respond to questions by phone (904-548-0900) or through Facebook messaging.
 If you need questions answered outside of these operating hours, the Nassau County Department of Health is available to answer calls (904-875-6100).

 The One Nassau Initiative’s Joint Information System (JIS) was established to monitor the rapidly changing situation and provide a unified message to our residents from all aspects of local government including: the City of Fernandina Beach, the Department of Health, Board of County Commissioners, Emergency Management, Fire Rescue, Police Department, Sheriff, School Board and other Constitutional Offices.
-The news-releases are listed in chronological order (oldest on top, most recent on bottom) and linked below.
+The news-releases are listed in chronological order and linked below.

 March 29, 2020